 Bus: Croatia is very well connected by local coach busses, and you should have no problem getting from city to city throughout your time in the country.

-Ferry: The last main option here is to arrive in Spit by ferry from some of the islands located off the coast of Croatia.
+Ferry: The last main option here is to arrive in Split by ferry from some of the islands located off the coast of Croatia.
 While you wont find direct ferries for each and every island, you should be able to find routes from Hvar, Korcula, Brac, Vis, among several others.

 Take a look at the Croatia ferries website for more info about the different routes, schedules, and prices.